CompCogNeuro/CompCogNeuro.github.io/content/generec.md

 \Delta w = x^- \delta \approx x^- \left(y^+ - y^- \right)
 $$

 The central intuition conveyed in [[#figure_generec-bp]] is that the $\delta$ value in backpropagation (top panel) for the hidden unit consists of two separate net-input like sum factors, one with the output units at their target activations $t_k$, and the other with the outputs with their "prediction" activations $o_k$.
-These same factors are present naturally in a bidirectionally-connected network receiving top-down projections from the output layer.
+These same factors are present naturally in a bidirectionally connected network receiving top-down projections from the output layer.

 The hidden neuron is _also_ receiving bottom-up input from the Input layer, but these are constant, so when we subtract the plus $-$ minus phase activations, these cancel out.
 As an extra bonus, subtracting the two activation states implicitly computes the derivative of the activation function, which is an important component of the $\delta$ equation.